muratkeremozcan/obs/vaulto/other/Quotes.md

 -   Engineering is about learning, not already having all the answers.
 Good engineers optimize to be great at learning.
 You do that with short feedback cycles and iterating quickly.
 -   Lean: maximum output with minimum work
 -   You can't make a baby in a month with 9 women
--   As the [[quality]] of our system reduced, our ability to change it reduces too
+-   As the [[Quality]] of our system reduced, our ability to change it reduces too
 -   The more you tests resemble the way your software is used, the more confidence they give you.
 -   #Coverage is an assessment for the thoroughness or completeness of testing with respect to a model.
 Our model can be unit coverage, feature coverage, #mutation score, combinatorial coverage, non-functional requirement coverage, anything!
 -   Pessimists sound smart, optimists make money